AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 - `list` → `edit 2` (edits 2nd company from full list)
 - `find Goog` → `edit 1` (edits 1st company from search results)
 - `filter applied` → `edit 1-3` (edits 1st company from filtered results)

+**Rules:**
+- At least 1 field must be specified
+- Indices must be positive integers within the current list size (e.g. if 5 companies shown, use indices 1-5 only)
+- Duplicate indices are not allowed (e.g. `edit 1,1,2` or `edit 1,3,2-4` will throw an error)
+- Space between indices are not allowed (e.g. `edit 3555`, not `edit 3 555`)
+- Single editing: All fields allowed
+- Batch editing: All fields allowed except Name (prevents creating duplicate company names)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Use batch editing after applying: `edit 1-10 s/applied` updates all at once!